Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What property types can foreigners legally buy in Palembang right now?

-In practice, Palembang's housing market is dominated by landed houses and cluster developments rather than high-rise apartments, which means most foreign buyers here end up using Hak Pakai arrangements for houses rather than apartment strata titles.
+Because Palembang's residential market is dominated by landed houses and cluster housing estates rather than high-rise apartments, most foreign buyers who want a "normal" home here end up in Hak Pakai structures, while apartment units in areas like Jakabaring offer a cleaner alternative when available.

 Finally, please note that our pack about the property market in Palembang is specifically tailored to foreigners.